 Steps to Process Optimization

-When making decisions about process optimization, tool engineers and process engineers work together to proactively identify and correct any tooling weaknesses.
+When making decisions about process optimization, tool engineers and process engineers work together to proactively identify and correct any tooling weaknesses, following these 8 steps:

-Every aspect of the injection mold’s mechanical functionality is assessed to make sure everything works as designed, using the material settings provided by the supplier of the material to be molded.
+Every aspect of the tool's mechanical functionality is assessed to make sure everything works as designed, using the material settings provided by the supplier of the material to be molded.

 2. Short shot testing